Freie Universität and Fragestellung

 Frage, question.
 Stellung from the verb stellen, to put or place.
 Fragestellung.

 It was 1990.
-I was a graduate student at the Freie Universität in Berlin, then West Berlin.
+I was a graduated student at the Freie Universität in Berlin, then West Berlin.
 The Wall still existed.
 As did West and East Germany, the Soviet Union, and many other places, people and things which have since gone.

 The course was on international relations.
 Cold War.
 No mid-term or final exam, instead a paper, Hausarbeit, typically 25-30 pages in length, requiring some fairly solid research.
 By mid-semester each of us had our topic.